 In 2003, we adopted the 2003/1 share option plan and reserved 1,737,420 ordinary shares for issuance to employees (excluding the options issued to our Chairman and Chief Executive Officer under this plan).
 As of September 30, 2003, options to purchase 1,608,850 ordinary shares were outstanding under the 2003/1 Share Option Plan.
 This plan also provides for the granting of incentive stock options to those employees qualifying under Section 422 of the Income Tax Code.
-Options under this share option plan vest in four yearly tranches, instead of three tranches over a period of four years, as in our prior option plans.
+Options under this share option plan.
 The exercise prices of the options will generally be the closing sales price of our ordinary shares as reported by Nasdaq.
 The exercise prices of options granted under the 2003/1 share option plan range from \$4.42 to \$5.00.